Written byJessica Shee

 2. Press Command+Option+Esc keys to close all applications that are not responding.

-3. Plug the USB which is not showing up to your Mac computer.
-If it doesn't show up, click Apple icon and select "Sleep".
+3. Plug the USB which is not showing up into your Mac computer.
+If it doesn't show up, click the Apple icon and select "Sleep".

 4. Wake up the computer after a few seconds by pressing any key.

 5. Shut down the Mac, unplug the power cord, and reattach it after 15 seconds.

 Solution 5: Check for hardware and software updates

 The outdated firmware and software result in various hardware issues.
 For instance, external hard drives won't work on Mac because of an incompatible USB driver.
 You need to check for system updates by opening the App Store and clicking on the Update tab.
 If there are firmware and macOS software updates available, install them onto the Mac.

 Another major problem is a virus infection, which will cause data corruption on the drive.
 You can try anti-virus software to wipe out and remove any virus, malware, or Trojan from your Mac computer and hard disk.
 Then check if the external hard drive is showing up in Disk Utility or not.

 Solution 7: Run Mac diagnostics to detect hardware issues

 Can't see the external hard drive in Disk Utility still?
 You can try Apple Diagnostics.
 It is a set of diagnostic tools used by technicians to find faults.
 You can use it to isolate a possible hardware issue on your Mac.
 It also suggests solutions and helps you contact Apple Support for assistance.